kmcintyre/card/README.md

 Day 17 - 20:

-Using <a href="http://requirejs.org/">requirejs</a> to allow for easier use of javascript library on both node and front-end.
+Using <a href="http://requirejs.org/">requirejs</a> to allow for use of javascript library on both node and client.

-Moved HTML version to requirejs.
+Moved HTML versions including automated and matching pairs to requirejs.

+Removed canvg, wasn't playing well with requirejs.

-Next up - get both multi-player and single player version working together
+Next up - get both multi-player and single player version working together.

 Day 15 - 16: